 A community college with campuses in the Chicago suburbs of Des Plaines and Skokie, Oakton Community College serves as many as 46,000 students from the massive Chicago metro area.
 Besides two campuses that provide a classic college environment, Oakton also maintains a dual enrollment agreement with Shimer College, a unique Great Books institution that uses a canonical liberal arts education and Socratic instruction method.
 With a vibrant theater and arts scene, and a dedication to educational excellence, Oakton Community College is excellent preparation for a 4-year degree at one of Illinois’s top-notch universities, or a sound investment in career training.

-As the name implies, Tri-County Community College serves three South Carolina counties surrounding Clemson University, one of the foremost public universities in the south.
-Tri-County’s partnership with Clemson allows Clemson students to complete courses at TCCC, as well as simplifies transfer for TCCC graduates who want to pursue a bachelor’s degree.
+As the name implies, Tri-County Technical College serves three South Carolina counties surrounding Clemson University, one of the foremost public universities in the south.
+Tri-County’s partnership with Clemson allows Clemson students to complete courses at TCTC, as well as simplifies transfer for TCTC graduates who want to pursue a bachelor’s degree.
 Aside from its Clemson partnership, Tri-County excels in preparing students for technical and professional careers with their 2-year degrees and certificate programs.

 Howard College, a 2-year community college, serves a large population in 13 Texas counties with three campuses, with the main campus located in Big Spring.
 Howard College’s emphasis is on career training and technical education, including associate degrees and certificate programs, as well as developmental and continuing ed programs.
 Howard is also the home of the Southwest Collegiate Institute for the Deaf, a self-contained educational institution for the hearing impaired.
 Howard’s incredibly low tuition rate of $67 per credit make it a painless investment.